arcan1s/quadro-core/CONTRIBUTING.md

   #endif /* BUILD_FUTURE */
   ```

-* Any project specific build variable should be mentioned inside `version.h` as
+* Any project specific build variable should be mentioned inside `version.h` and
-  well.
+  `quadrocore/config.h` as well.
 * Recommended compiler is `clang`.
-* Any library method and/or variable should be described in `doxygen` notaion.
+* Any library method and/or variable should be described in `doxygen` notation.
+* Deprecated method should be marked as `Q_DECL_DEPRECATED`.
+They will be dropped
+  in **the second minor** release.
+* Plugin interfaces should not be changed inside one minor version.

 HIG
 ---